-- A member misses two scheduled hearing meetings without the authorization of the Acting Dean of Students or Assistant Director of Student Life. - The Acting Dean of Students or an Assistant Director of Student Life determines that a member of the committee has broken confidentiality. - c.
-A member is placed on disciplinary or academic probation.
+- a.
+A member misses two scheduled hearing meetings without the authorization of the chair. - The chair or the Assistant Director of Student Life determines that a member of the committee has broken confidentiality. - A member is placed on disciplinary or academic probation.

-In the event of dismissal or resignation, the Acting Dean of Students will select a new member to fill the vacant term.
-The Dean will consult with the Senior House Chairs and Student Council when possible.
+In the event of dismissal or resignation, the Dean of Students will select a new member to fill the vacant term.
+The Dean will consult with the chair when possible, and candidates from the last campus-wide vote will be considered providing they still meet the guidelines.
 In the case of faculty, staff, or administrators, the Provost and Dean will appoint an alternate to serve.
+If the chair is dismissed or resigns, the committee will elect an acting chair from the current student members who will serve as chair for the remainder of the academic term.